Normal man gets 10 year prison sentence for child sex trafficking - NewsBreak

 Stolen car pulled from Illinois River near Pekin

-PEKIN (Heart of Illinois ABC) - A stolen car was pulled out of the Illinois River a few hundred yards south of the Pekin bridge on Wednesday.
+PEKIN (25 News Now) - A stolen car was pulled out of the Illinois River a few hundred yards south of the Pekin bridge on Wednesday.
 Crews initially searched for the submerged vehicle last week but it wasn’t found until this morning.
-The Peoria Fire Department dive team...
+The Peoria Fire Department dive team spent...

 PPS students start first day of new year

-PEORIA (Heart of Illinois ABC) - Teachers and staff at Sterling Elementary welcomed kids in as they stepped through the doors for their first day of class.
+PEORIA (25 News Now) - Teachers and staff at Sterling Elementary welcomed kids in as they stepped through the doors for their first day of class.
 The August 3 back to school date is the earlier students ever have filed in to their classrooms.
 It’s a part of a change to the Peoria Public School calendar.
 For at least one parent, sending her children off to school was a relief.

 Hundreds embark for 41st Memphis to Peoria Run